North-West-Wind/cls/README.md

 It's just a file manager and command runner.
 ![CLS Icon - Command-line with a speaker](icon.svg)

+***(Hey GitHub people!
+This repository has been moved to Codeberg and what you are reading is simply a mirror repository.
+I'm not publishing releases on GitHub anymore because it's annoying to do it on 2 places, so if you are looking for releases, please visit the [Coderberg repository](https://codeberg.org/NorthWestWind/cls))***

 ### Fun fact
 "cls" is also a abbreviation of a Cantonese swear, 痴撚線 (meaning "f*cking crazy").
 It was the mental state of a Javascript dev trying to make a soundboard in Rust without prior Rust programming experience.